All Flashcards

 The object loses electrons, resulting in more protons than electrons.

-The net force is the vector sum of all individual forces.
+The net force on a charge due to multiple other charges is the vector sum of the individual forces.